dom-libert/project-mustard/ReadMe.md

 This repository as been set up as a testing environment for freelance developers.

-The following documentation goes through the steps to set up the environment and outlines the test(s) that are required for perspective freelancers to undertake.
+The following documentation goes through the steps to set up the environment & outlines the test(s) that are required for perspective freelancers to undertake.

-Each of the tasks should not take longer than 60 minutes to complete and no additional dependencies, libraries or plugins should be used to complete the task(s) listed below.
+Each of the tasks should not take longer than 60 minutes to complete & no additional dependencies, libraries or plugins should be used to complete the task(s) listed below.

 ## Set up

-This repo is designed to used locally using Docker
+This repository is designed to used with Docker, so please ensure that Docker and / or Docker Desktop is installed.

+Fork the repository to get a local version.

+After the containers and volumes have been created, navigate to the local environment and complete the wordpress installation.

+Once the installation is complete and the user has been created, change the theme to the 'Project-mustard' theme and active the necessary plugins.

+## Task: Carousel Build

+### Requirements

+- Use Advance Custom Fields (ACF) to create the fields needed for the carousel and it's items.
+The expectation is that the fields will be created via php and not the plugin.

+- Create a custom template file to host the carousel, rather than adding it to a preexisting single.php, archive.php or page.php template.

+- Use CSS or SASS / SCSS to create the styles for the carousel.

+- Use JavaScript or TypeScript to create the scripts of the carousel.

+- Use the carousel found under 'Our work' on this domain as the inspiration for the carousel build: <https://www.addmustard.com/>

+- The carousel items should include the follow elements:

+  - A logo image
+  - A feature image
+  - A link to a url of your choice (the destination of the url is not important)
+  - A section for copy that can include markup, similar to that found in the example above.

+- The carousel should have the follow functionality:

+  - The carousel should transition one item at a time when triggered
+  - The carousel should return to the beginning or end when reaching the extremes of its item count.
+  - The carousel should have touch / swipe functionality on mobile / touch devices.